jpillora/cloud-torrent/README.md

 #### About DoneCmd

-`DoneCmd` is an external command to be called when a torrent task is finished or one of the files is completed, with following environment variables:
+`DoneCmd` is an external program to be called when a torrent task is finished.

-`DoneCmd` maybe called multiple times if the torrent contains multiple files, each would be called when one of the files is completed(with `CLD_TYPE=file`), and when whole torrent is complited (with `CLD_TYPE=torrent`).

 ```
 CLD_DIR=/path/of/DownloadDirectory